Aboriginal Dog Breeds In The Modern World

 Let's discuss some of the basic characteristics of the exterior of dogs by artificial selection.

 Color, hair cover.
-The hair cover is a measure of the health of animals, and inherited hair color wash out eyes and nose radužiny mirrors indicates genetic (Constitutional) weakening, so caution should be breeding dogs light colors.
-Colours of the coat are the rocks of both formal and functional value.
+The hair cover is a measure of the health of animals and inherited hair color wash out eyes and nose radužiny mirrors indicate genetic (Constitutional) weakening, so caution should be breeding dogs light colors.
+Colors of the coat are the rocks of both formal and functional value.
 Functionally different, first of all, rhinoceros and solid colors.
-Large blind spots make it easy to visually monitor the dogs when past′be animals, hunting, free search of various objects on the ground, especially at dusk and in large poorly lit buildings.
+Large blind spots make it easy to visually monitor the dogs when past?be animals, hunting, free search of various objects on the ground, especially at dusk and in large poorly lit buildings.

 Started in ancient times dogs color change was due to the need to give these pets to the most simple and "convincing" the hallmark of their wild relatives.
-The modern diversity of colours, achieved through breeding, at present, in addition to the formal and functional breed signs (contrasting and protective colours) get he identity value.
+The modern diversity of colors, achieved through breeding, at present, in addition to the formal and functional breed signs (contrasting and protective colors) get he identity value.

-The displace of fading of city huskies is connected with their selection on summer-autumn field trial for waterfowl birds (duck).
-During this time the dog is not in its fading period and it is better protected from the cold water and skin damage in coa overgrowns.
-And, finally, the last reason of fading displace is the main tests for sports huskies «on a squirrel» held in the late autumn and early winter.
+The displace of fading of city huskies is connected with their selection on summer-autumn field trials for waterfowl birds (duck).
+During this time the dog is not in its fading period and it is better protected from the cold water and skin damage in coats overgrown.
+And, finally, the last reason for fading displace is the main tests for sports huskies «on a squirrel» held in the late autumn and early winter.
 A diploma received for work «on a squirrel», opens the way for a sporty husky to a tribal class, for the continuation of its generation.

-Changing the fading periods and hair quality occur with dogs which moved from the steps, the Central Asia and the Caucasus to the temperate climate of Eastern Europe.
+Changing the fading periods and hair quality occur with dogs that moved from the steps, Central Asia and the Caucasus to the temperate climate of Eastern Europe.
 Let’s have a look at the structure of the head, which is the main breed sign.

-First of all we should note that with very low for all dogs sweat glands a tongue and lips have an auxiliary heat exchanging function for many breeds have tongue and lips, developing into so-called "bryli", and increased helixes.
-It is no accident that this additional "cooler" is located close to head brain, particularly sensitive to overheating.
-Morpho-physiological changes ofhelixes of hounds and breeds close to them in the origin, began as a result of natural selection, but then they were increased withartificial selection and this process has been lasting for thousands years.
+First of all, we should note that with very low for all dogs sweat glands a tongue and lips have an auxiliary heat exchanging function for many breeds have tongue and lips, developing into so-called "bryli", and increased helixes.
+It is no accident that this additional "cooler" is located close to the head brain, particularly sensitive to overheating.
+Morpho-physiological changes of helixes of hounds and breeds close to them in the origin began as a result of natural selection, but then they have increased with artificial selection and this process has been lasting for thousands years.

-Hounds and related breeds of hunting dogs during their long work have very high muscle and psycho-physical load, causing a strong the organism heating.
-This has led not only to changes in the structure of helixes and enlarging lips into "bryli", but also to shortening and poor hair withoutthe inner layer.
+Hounds and related breeds of hunting dogs during their long work have very high muscle and psycho-physical load, causing a strong organism heating.
+This has led not only to changes in the structure of helixes and enlarging lips into "bryli", but also to shortening and poor hair without the inner layer.

-Buldog’s bite ("overbite") or opposite lowbite are the most disqualificating features of most breeds except some decorating breeds.
+Buldog’s bite ("overbite") or opposite low bite are the most disqualification features of most breeds except some decorating breeds.
 "Direct", or tongs-like bite is a topic for discussion for many years already.
-In the Army military-hunting society Nurserysome species of Russian hounds were excluded from tribe class because of «direct» bite in the early 1960 though they had field 1-st degree diplomas (very rare for this breed); Naturally, their rejection on such formal signhas produced nothing but harm for the development of this breed.
+In the Army military-hunting society, Nurserysome species of Russian hounds were excluded from tribe class because of «direct» bite in early 1960 though they had field 1-st degree diplomas (very rare for this breed); Naturally, their rejection on such formal sign has produced nothing but harm for the development of this breed.

-In general plant breeding of working breeds based on exterior signs is accompanied with significant changes in the structure of the head.
-For example, samoed’snarrow slant-set eyes have turned into round and convex, muzzle has shortened, forehead has become convex, ears have become smaller and lost their "wild" form.
-Briefly speaking, the dog has got "a face" so sweet for ancity resident’s heart, but incompatible with the original purpose of working
+In general plant breeding of working breeds based on exterior signs is accompanied by significant changes in the structure of the head.
+For example, samoyed's narrow slant-set eyes have turned into round and convex, the muzzle has shortened, forehead has become convex, ears have become smaller and lost their "wild" form.
+Briefly speaking, the dog has got "a face" so sweet for a city resident’s heart, but incompatible with the original purpose of working

-The interdependence between the ways to keep the tail up or cool down and the way of the behaviour of dogs is easily traced on two relative breeds of hounds: Russian, which is based on the standard to keep the tail (GON) hood, and Anglo-Russian (skewbald), which is not precluded from taking its tail hold sharply up (hounds krutogony).
-A Russian Hound is not characterized with fighting qualities and it suffers a greater or less degree of antropofoby.
-An English-Russian hound is almost free of this drawback, and in fact it is much more pugnacious.
+The interdependence between the ways to keep the tail up or cool down and the way of the behavior of dogs is easily traced on two relative breeds of hounds: Russian, which is based on the standard to keep the tail (GON) hood, and Anglo-Russian (skewbald), which is not precluded from taking its tail hold sharply up (hounds protogyny).
+A Russian Hound is not characterized by fighting qualities and it suffers a greater or less degree of antropofoby.
+An English-Russian hound is almost free of this drawback, and in fact, it is much more pugnacious.
 This example reflects a general rule. Ètologists release in dogs and wolves to a dozen transmissions movements and fixed the tail.

 Unfortunately, the manufacturing standards and rules of testing of aboriginal dogs hardly take into account their biology and functional features in normal use and boost the development of primarily exterior signs of formal and decorative nature.
-Transformation of working breeds into decorative are easilyseen on the fate of the German volshpits, Dutch keshond or our Aboriginal driving (samoed) which are successfully bred as business , even in subtropical countries.
+Transformation of working breeds into decorative is easily seen on the fate of the German volshpits, Dutch keeshond or our Aboriginal driving (samoyed) which are successfully bred as a business , even in subtropical countries.

 All mentioned above demonstrate the relative value of exterior signs in the standardization of Aboriginal breeds, especially those with extensive historical extension (Laika, the Caucasian and Central Asian sheep-dogs, etc.).
 Dog breeding, as no other cattle-farming, is characterized with a variety of breeds, many of which on zootechnical criteria should be recognized as formal.
 It is important to note that a large number of these damaging species requiring separate breeding and therefore quickly degraded, impoverishes the breed gene fund as a whole.

-In today's "breedmaking" it is appropriate to remember the history of the creation of three breeds of domestic hunting huskies.
+In today's "breeding" it is appropriate to remember the history of the creation of three breeds of domestic hunting huskies.
 A cynologist e. i.
-Shereshevsky at one time was very simple: held on the map border on the Ural River and the Yenisei River and approved three breed laek.
-To the Urals-Russian-European, beyond Ural mountains to the Yenisei River-Western Siberia and East of the Yenisei River-East Siberian laika.
+Shereshevsky at one time was very simple: held on the map border on the Ural River and the Yenisei River and approved three breed types.
+To the Urals-Russian-European, beyond Ural mountains to the Yenisei River-Western Siberia and East of the Yenisei River-East Siberian Laika.
 Do not like to see this sad experience repeated nowadays.

 N.P.Bogoslovskaya, K.T, Sulimov, scientific-Coordinating Council on domestic species dogs Russia at RosNII cultural and natural heritage, Ministry of culture of the RUSSIAN FEDERATION and the RUSSIAN ACADEMY of SCIENCES